sramteke171/python-oop/readme.md

 Clone down [this repo](https://git.generalassemb.ly/ga-wdi-exercises/codebar) and follow the instructions in the readme.

 > If you finish early, get started on the optional Shopping List exercise.

-## You Do: Shopping List (Optional)

-Clone down [this repo](https://git.generalassemb.ly/ga-wdi-exercises/shopping_list/) and follow the instructions in the readme.